willbush/blog/content/blog/impermanence.md

 {% end %}

-I like to have my partitions in nice clean power of 2 IEC unit sizes (e.g. MiB) because that's what most tools default to (e.g. gparted, cfdisk, lsblk, `df -h` etc.).
-However, when using `mkpart` with IEC units or exact sectors parted will not search for optimal alignment.
-It basically assumes you know what you're doing. [^7] [^8] [^9]
+When using `parted`, a simple way around alignment issues is to use percentages or MB / GB units.
+When this is done, `parted` effectively searches a calculated distance around the given location to find optimal alignment.
+However, I like to have my partitions in nice clean power of 2 IEC unit sizes (e.g. MiB) because that's what most tools default to (e.g. `gparted`, `cfdisk`, `lsblk`, `df -h` etc.).
+The problem is when using IEC units or exact sectors, `parted` will not search for optimal alignment.
+It basically assumes you know what you're doing.

-One simple way around this is to use percentages or MB / GB units.
-In fact, the NixOS manual used to use MiB / GiB for parted, but [it got changed](https://github.com/NixOS/nixpkgs/pull/200180) to MB / GB to help avoid alignment issues (parted searches a radius around the given position).
+[^7] [^8] [^9]

 What we need to find is the starting sector of the first partition.
 A simple trick to do this with `parted` is to:

 ```sh
 sudo parted $DISK --script \